-Search engine optimization can be confusing.
-Multiple consultants all suggesting different strategies, algorithm change announcements making the news, people trying to hide their real methods and tactics – it has certainly built itself a questionable reputation, unfortunately.
+Search engine optimization is confusing.
+Multiple consultants all suggesting different strategies, algorithm change announcements making the news, people trying to hide their real methods and tactics – it has certainly built itself a questionable reputation.

-I say unfortunately because it is still an amazing source of traffic, leads, and revenue for so many businesses – both local and small business and those competing on a National or International scale.
+Despite the confusion, SEO is an amazing source of traffic, leads, and revenue for so many businesses – both local business and those competing on a National or International scale.
 Sure, there are a large number of factors to consider when undertaking a search marketing campaign but it doesn’t have to be as confusing or intimidating as people make it out to be.
 First let’s get a handle on what SEO really is.